abitbetterthanyesterday/abitbetterthanyesterday/src/content/blog/til-web-image-format-which-one-to-choose.md

 # How to Choose?

 As always, it depends on the situation.
 This is the 'algorithm' I use when choosing which format to use:

-> 🚨 Hey, this is Alo.
-I have just noticed that the mermaid diagram below is not working… I will be fixing this shortly! 👍

 ```mermaid
 graph TB;